logzio/logz-docs/_source/user-guide/cloud-siem/index.md

 {:.letter-labels}

-To see your Security Analytics account, click the Logz.io logo (upper left corner), and then click **Security**.
+To see your Cloud SIEM account, click the Logz.io logo (upper left corner), and then click **Security**.